Tikilluarit – welcome in Greenlandic

 Welcome to Kangerlussuaq

-Welcome to Kangerlussuaq, the climate change research centre of Greenland.
-We offer unique opportunities for international researchers thanks to the most stable airport in all of the arctic, a dirt road going all the way to the ice sheet, and facilities and accomodations for all scientists.
+Welcome to Kangerlussuaq, the climate change research center of Greenland.
+We offer unique opportunities for international researchers thanks to the most stable airport in all of the arctic, a gravel road going all the way to the ice sheet, an ATV track to Sisimiut, and facilities and accommodations for all scientists.

-This website aims to help researches get an overview of science services and information about Kangerlussuaq.
+This website aims to help research get an overview of science services and information about Kangerlussuaq.

 If you are missing any information or have questions, please feel free to contact us: